 From 2014 moving forward fruit from their home vineyard will go into a red blend.
 Cleverly titled DBA (using their own initials), this wine is 38% Cabernet Sauvignon, 29% Syrah, 18% Malbec and 15% Merlot.
 The 2014 DBA shows bright lively aromatics – sweet at times with dessert spices and hints of chocolate.
 Shows higher toned fruit on the palate – more restrained in style with flavors of red cherry and plum.
 Very flavorful.
 Anchored by somewhat chalky chewy tannins.

 The Pere (French for father) is named after Debbie’s grandfather – the patriarch of her large New Orleans based family.
 Who at only 5 feet 4 was as Bob describes “someone you stopped to listen to when he walked into a room of people”.
 His drink of choice was Scotch so they photo shopped an image of a wine glass in his hand on the image on the back of the label.
 The 2013 Pere shows notes of brown chocolate, blackberry and toasted cedar.
 On the palate flavors of dark cherry and blackberry show with a hint of spicy tobacco on the finish.
 Chewy muscular tannins.
 This wine has a lot of life ahead of it.

 The wines have good placement in Louisiana – especially in New Orleans where Bob personally placed some of the wine in select restaurants.
 They now have a distributor in New Orleans; the wines can also be found in select states including Arizona, Texas, and Iowa.
-And for visitors to the Napa Valley, the wines can be tasted at Vintner’s Collective in the city of Napa (a shared tasting room housed in Napa’s oldest stone building, dating from 1875).
+And for visitors to the Napa Valley, the wines can be tasted at Vintner’s Collective in the city of Napa (a shared tasting room housed in one of Napa’s oldest stone buildings, dating from 1875).
 For more information and or to join their wine club, visit: www.lagniappepeak.com